 We have aided businesses, like KINEMECHA based mostly in Los Angeles, receive its Minority Enterprise Enterprise (MBE) certification, which supplies them with better entry to personal and federal government agreement prospects.
 We have supported organizations, like Really Brown Girl in Detroit and Multi Print Usa in Houston, with again-business help and fiscal management.
 And we have served companies, like GoLogic Solutions in Chicago, diversify earnings streams and pivot for the duration of the pandemic.

-In brief, we have witnessed firsthand companies go from $100,000 to $3 million in profits in 18 months with targets of hitting $10 million in 12 months 3.
+e witnessed firsthand companies go from $100,000 to $3 million in profits in 18 months with targets of hitting $10 million in 12 months 3.
 The company homeowners will be the 1st to tell you their accomplishment would not be achievable devoid of the extraordinary guidance of the senior company consultants who proceed to give their steerage and know-how in a demanding financial landscape.

 August is Black Small business Month.
 How can men and women understand additional about the methods Chase is supporting Black organization homeowners?